davidpak/waiver-exchange/docs/design/master.md

 ### 7.5 Cancels & races

+- **Cancel logic is not currently implemented.** The system has placeholder code that returns `RejectReason::UnknownOrder` for all cancel requests.
-- Cancels are part of the same `tick(T)` batch.
+- When implemented, cancels will be part of the same `tick(T)` batch.
 If a cancel and a potential fill compete:
     - Earlier `(ts_norm, enq_seq)` **wins**.
     - Outcome is stable in replay and reflected in lifecycle events.